Popular Liberal Action: History

 The Liberal Action was founded in 1901 by Jacques Piou and Albert de Mun, former monarchists who switched to republicanism at the request of Pope Leo XIII.
-From the Churches perspective, its mission was to express the political ideals and new social doctrines embodied in Leo's 1891 encyclical "Rerum Novarum".
+From the Church's perspective, its mission was to express the political ideals and new social doctrines embodied in Leo's 1891 encyclical "Rerum Novarum".

 Action libérale was the parliamentary group from which the political party emerged, adding the word populaire ("popular") to signify this expansion.

 Membership was open to everyone, not just Catholics.
 It sought to gather all the "honest people" and to be the melting pot sought by Leo XIII where Catholics and moderate Republicans would unite to support a policy of tolerance and social progress.
 Its motto summarized its program: "Liberty for all; equality before the law; better conditions for the workers."
 However, the "old republicans" were few, and it did not manage to regroup all Catholics, as it was shunned by monarchists, Christian democrats, and Integrists.
 In the end, it recruited mostly among the liberal-Catholics (Jacques Piou) and the Social Catholics (Albert de Mun).

 Count Albert de Mun, deputy party leader and head of the Social Catholic faction.